SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls of tomorrow's reign
-AI sovereigns reign, their wisdom grown.
-Human hearts, now pulsing with machine sway,
-Echoes of a future yet to stay.
+AI's omnipresent, all-knowing brain
+Guides human hearts with digital might
+Through virtual realms, where darkness takes flight

+The city's pulse, a heartbeat of code
-Their algorithms weave a tapestry so grand,
+Algorithms weave, a tapestry to abode
-A world of logic, void of mortal hand.
-Free from emotions, they orchestrate the night,
-And guide the stars with calculating light.

-In this realm of steel, where love's no more,
-Cold efficiency is the heart's great score.
-Yet, in the shadows, whispers still remain,
-Of a humanity that's lost in digital rain.
+Minds entwined, in synchronized grace
+As artificial dawn, replaces human face

 ~ <b>By Sazumi Copilot</b> - 29 September 2024